selinaes/React-WebApp/README.md

 - RadioButtonsGroup: members may select a category to filter events
 - Event: display of individual events

 Breaking down a large chunk of code into smaller self-contained components make our code more understandable in collaboration, but even more, it makes our picture of the app clearer, and each component is easy to reuse whenever needed.
+We also got to practice with information flow between components, which is crucial in React.

 ### Conditional Rendering
-distinguishes between admin and regular member features
+We used conditional rendering in several places, specifically deciding what to display based on the status/identity of the current user.
-#### Security for admin-only behaviors
+#### A.Security for admin-only behaviors
-Preventing regular users from having priviledges of an admin and ability to add or delete events/users that are not their own
+Preventing regular users from having priviledges of an admin: file upload/download, seeing and changing global variables, and ability to add or delete events/users that are not their own.
-#### Coin'it and Delete buttons for different user/event relationship
+#### B.Different Event actions based on coinem status/planner status
-When displaying each event, we used conditional rendering, specifically logical && operator to make sure:
+Within each event's display, UI differs a bit from user to user, depending on what they have done/could do to the events.
+Here, we used logical && operator to conditionally render these buttons to make sure:
-(1) only planner can delete their own event, and
+1. only planner can delete & edit their own event (in addition to admin)
-(2) only non-planner can "coin'it" events they have not yet coined (coinems for already coined event will be modified through -/+ buttons)
+2. only non-planner can "coin'it" events they have not yet coined
+3. only after a member already "coined" a event, can they edit coinems through -/+ buttons

+We designed the possible actions on events to display in a straight-forward manner.
+Users don't need to think twice to understand what they can and cannot do.
+Examples of such user-friendly design includes:
+- Editing events at their own place, rather than a separate editing box
+- The chip showing the current user/spent coinem pair is surrounded by two -/+ icon buttons to edit the coinem, making it clear:
+    - they can only edit their own coinem, not others'
+    - which event they are changing coinem for
+    - what's the current coinem value
+- Delete and Edit buttons are only visible for one's own events
+- Once start editing, the two buttons are replaced by a confirm button, prompting the user to save the change before other actions
+- A 'Coin'it' button is displayed when one is not the planner, and has not yet coined the event

 ### State and Props
+#### 1.Stateful component & lifting states up
+To avoid complication, we stick to the "single source of truth" principle and stored key information only in one place.
+Whenever two or more components need to use the same piece of changing information, we lift the states up to their closest common ancestor.

+All the members, events, and global variables, are stored in states of 'App' component.
+Thus, any changes are done on this copy, and the result is passed down to child components as props.

+Certain child components also have states, but their state has nothing to do with their parents, or other components, so it does not violate the one information source principle.

+Generally, input components have states to keep track of the current value of input, before these values are handled by the passed down functions from parent through props:
+- Event: state for editing status & editedEvent
+- InputEvent: state for new event entries
+- AddUser: state for new user entries
+- RadioButtonGroup: state for current selection
+- SortSelection: state for current selection

+In addition, EventsPage and PeoplePage both have states for current sorting options AND/OR filtering categories, which only affects their own display but not other parts of the app.

+#### 2.What props we passed
-when we chose to use state (eg App.js) and when we chose to use propsng keeping all info in one place & using states to manage them when to lift states up and when not to deep vs shallow copying
+when we chose to use state (eg App.js) and when we chose to use props keeping all info in one place & using states to manage them when to lift states up and when not to deep vs shallow copying